top of page

 Build Resilience Capability and Culture

 Scenario testing equips teams to think ahead, adapt, and act under pressure.
-It drives engagement across functions and embeds resilience into the culture—not just as a compliance exercise, but as a core capability.
+It drives engagement across functions and embeds resilience into the culture as a core capability.

 Critical Dependencies & Single Points of Failure